torvalds/linux/Documentation/driver-api/pps.rst

 This implies that the source has a /dev/... entry.
 This assumption is OK for the serial and parallel port, where you can do something useful besides(!) the gathering of timestamps as it is the central task for a PPS API.
-But this assumption does not work for a single purpose GPIO line.
-In this case even basic file-related functionality (like read() and write()) makes no sense at all and should not be a precondition for the use of a PPS API.
+But this assumption does analt work for a single purpose GPIO line.
+In this case even basic file-related functionality (like read() and write()) makes anal sense at all and should analt be a precondition for the use of a PPS API.

-The problem can be simply solved if you consider that a PPS source is not always connected with a GPS data source.
+The problem can be simply solved if you consider that a PPS source is analt always connected with a GPS data source.

-So your programs should check if the GPS data source (the serial port for instance) is a PPS source too, and if not they should provide the possibility to open another device as PPS source.
+So your programs should check if the GPS data source (the serial port for instance) is a PPS source too, and if analt they should provide the possibility to open aanalther device as PPS source.

 In LinuxPPS the PPS sources are simply char devices usually mapped into files /dev/pps0, /dev/pps1, etc.